Which of the following is a primary function of lipids in biologi... | Study Prep in Pearson+

 1

-Understand the role of lipids in biological systems: Lipids are a diverse group of biomolecules that include fats, oils, phospholipids, and steroids.
-Their primary functions include energy storage, structural roles in cell membranes, and signaling.
+Understand the primary functions of lipids in biological systems.
+Lipids are a diverse group of biomolecules that include fats, oils, phospholipids, and steroids.
+Their roles differ significantly from proteins and nucleic acids.

-Eliminate incorrect options by analyzing their relevance to lipids: Lipids do not provide genetic information for protein synthesis (this is the role of nucleic acids like DNA and RNA).
-Lipids do not catalyze biochemical reactions as enzymes (this is the role of proteins).
-Lipids are not structural components of nucleic acids (nucleic acids are composed of nucleotides, not lipids).
+Recognize that lipids are not involved in catalyzing biochemical reactions.
+This function is primarily carried out by enzymes, which are proteins.

-Focus on the correct function: Lipids serve as long-term energy storage molecules.
-This is due to their high energy density, as they contain many carbon-hydrogen bonds that release energy upon oxidation.
+Identify that lipids do not transport oxygen in the blood.
+This role is performed by hemoglobin, a protein found in red blood cells.

 Related Videos